azdavis/millet/docs/errors.md

 ## 4008

-This used to be a distinct error, similar to 4007, for overloaded types, but these two errors were merged into one error.

-## 4009

 A function application expression was encountered, but the function expression did not have a function ("arrow") type.

 ```sml